danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- create an easy way to change axios
+- create a table of winners
 - Update admin page with final result of match - think about the logic
 - Create a page that gets all the results (for back up) - finish it with the final layout
 - Change Axios URL in client